Stochastically-induced bistability in chemical reaction systems: Bistable behavior from fast splitting

-for any (bounded continuous) function $f$ on $\{0,\frac1N,\dots,1\}$; this $(\nu_t^N)$ approximates the law of the location of the rescaled process $X_N(t)=X_A(t)/N$ on a short time interval of length $\rho_N$.
+for any (bounded continuous) function $f$ on $\{0,\frac{1}N,\ldots,1\}$; this $(\nu_t^N)$ approximates the law of the location of the rescaled process $X_N(t)=X_A(t)/N$ on a short time interval of length $\rho_N$.

-\begin{proposition} If $X_A$ satisfies \eqref{swcond1}-\eqref{swcond3}, then
+\begin{proposition} If $X_A$ satisfies \eqref{swcond1}--\eqref{swcond3}, then

-and we have convergence in law on the space of cadlag paths (with the Skorokhod topology) $(\nu^N_t)_{t\ge 0}\Rightarrow (\nu_t)_{t\ge 0}$ to a jump process
+and we have convergence in law on the space of cadlag paths (with the Skorokhod topology) $(\nu^N_t)_{t\ge0}\Rightarrow(\nu_t)_{t\ge0}$ to a jump process

-where $\{T_{2i+1}-T_{2i}\}_{i\ge 0}$ and $\{T_{2i+2}-T_{2i+1}\}_{i\ge 0}$ are two independent sequences of i.i.d. exponential variables with rates $\tr_{01}$ and $\tr_{10}$ respectively. \end{proposition}
+where $\{T_{2i+1}-T_{2i}\}_{i\ge0}$ and $\{T_{2i+2}-T_{2i+1}\}_{i\ge 0}$ are two independent sequences of i.i.d. exponential variables with rates $\tr_{01}$ and $\tr_{10}$, respectively. \end{proposition}

-The rescaled process $X_N$ can therefore be approximated by a jump Markov process $(J(t))_{t\ge 0}$ on $\{0,1\}$ with transition rates $\tr_{01}$ from ${0\to 1}$, and $\tr_{10}$ from $1 \to 0$ in the following sense: the occupation times of $X_N$ on $\{0,1\}$ converge to the respective occupation times of $J$, and the times of successful excursions of $X_N$ from $0\to 1$ and from $1\to 0$ converge to the respective transitions of $J$.
-We cannot expect a stronger kind of convergence than stated, since for example, convergence in law of $X_N$ to $J$ in the Skorokhod topology is precluded by the fact that for arbitrarily large $N$, there remain unsuccessful excursions of $X_N$ that stray from their originating boundary by a distance which is bounded away from $0$.
+The rescaled process $X_N$ can therefore be approximated by a jump Markov process $(J(t))_{t\ge0}$ on $\{0,1\}$ with transition rates $\tr _{01}$ from ${0\to1}$, and $\tr_{10}$ from $1 \to0$ in the following sense: the occupation times of $X_N$ on $\{0,1\}$ converge to the respective occupation times of $J$, and the times of successful excursions of $X_N$ from $0\to1$ and from $1\to0$ converge to the respective transitions of $J$.
+We cannot expect a stronger kind of convergence than stated, since, for example, convergence in law of $X_N$ to $J$ in the Skorokhod topology is precluded by the fact that for arbitrarily large $N$, there remain unsuccessful excursions of $X_N$ that stray from their originating boundary by a distance which is bounded away from $0$.

-A different set of conditions from those in (\ref{swcond3}) for the length of excursions away from the boundaries, where in the limit we get four non-zero limiting constants $\tilde{e}_{01},\tilde{e}_{00},\tilde{e}_{10},\tilde{e}_{11}$, would imply convergence to a limiting process which spends a nontrivial fraction of time away from the boundary.
-The limiting process would behave similarly to a diffusion with `sticky' boundaries (see \cite{KT} Sec 15.8 C).
+A different set of conditions from those in (\ref{swcond3}) for the length of excursions away from the boundaries, where in the limit we get four nonzero limiting constants $\tilde{e}_{01},\tilde {e}_{00},\tilde{e}_{10},\tilde{e}_{11}$, would imply convergence to a limiting process which spends a nontrivial fraction of time away from the boundary.
+The limiting process would behave similar to a diffusion with ``sticky'' boundaries; see \cite{KT}, Section~15.8C.